mnaamani/otr4-em/doc/tutorial.md

 See the API documentation for additional methods for importing account data.

 It's important to note the following:
-* data can only be loaded *once* into the User object.
 * you must manually save the user data back to the file system. (see below)